-Chao has created commissioned works for the Hirshhorn Museum & Sculpture Garden, The Shed, and MoMA Education, and she co-created Look at Art.
-Get Paid., which piloted at the RISD Museum.
-Her work has been presented at the Bronx Museum, Cuchifritos Gallery, Mural Arts Philadelphia, Boston Center for the Arts, Tufts University Art Galleries, Smack Mellon, and Oregon Contemporary.
-She has completed fellowships and residencies at the Fine Arts Work Center, Pioneer Works, and Queer|Art.
-Named a Pew Fellow in 2022, she attended the Skowhegan School of Painting and Sculpture in 2023.
+Maia Chao is an artist making anthropological work across performance, video, sculpture, and public practice.
+She has been commissioned by the Whitney Museum of American Art, Hirshhorn Museum & Sculpture Garden, Times Square Arts, The Shed, and MoMA Education.
+Additional projects have been presented at the RISD Museum, Bronx Museum, Mural Arts Philadelphia, Boston Center for the Arts, Smack Mellon, and Oregon Contemporary.
+She has completed fellowships and residencies at the Fine Arts Work Center, Pioneer Works, and Queer|Art, among others.
+Named a Pew Fellow in 2022, she attended Skowhegan School of Painting and Sculpture in 2023.

 maiachaos(at)gmail.com / @maia.pologies